 Woman Alleging Sexual Assault By Virginia's Lt.
 Gov. Hires Washington Law Firm

 A California woman who has accused Virginia Lt.
-Gov. Justin Fairfax of sexual assaulting her 15 years ago, has hired the same law firm that represented Christine Blasey Ford in her allegations against then-Supreme Court nominee Brett Kavanaugh.
+Gov. Justin Fairfax of sexually assaulting her 15 years ago has hired the same law firm that represented Christine Blasey Ford in her allegations against then-Supreme Court nominee Brett Kavanaugh.

-Fairfax has denied the allegation, which first surfaced on a conservative blog and were later described in a report by The Washington Post.
+Fairfax has denied the allegation, which first surfaced on a conservative blog and was later described in a report by The Washington Post.

 The allegation has come to light just as Fairfax could be on the verge of becoming the state's chief executive in the wake of a scandal involving Democratic Gov. Ralph Northam and a blackface yearbook photo.